OpenFAST/openfast/docs/source/user/aerodyn-olaf/InputFiles.rst

 **nFWPanelsFree** [-] specifies the number of far-wake panels (in FVW time steps), for which the wake is convected as "free."
-If *nFWPanelsFree* is greater than
+If *nFWPanelsFree* is equal to
 *nFWPanels*, then the entire far-wake is free.
 Otherwise, the Lagrangian markers located within the buffer zone ("frozen far wake") delimited by *nNWPanelsFree* and *nNWPanels* are all convected with a common induced velocity but with a varying free-stream.
-Currently, the induced velocity for the frozen far wake is determined as the average over free far-wake when **nNWPanelsFree=nNWPanels** (i.e. no frozen near wake), and using the same average convection as the frozen near wake otherwise.
+Currently, the induced velocity for the frozen far wake is determined as the average over the free far-wake when **nNWPanelsFree=nNWPanels** (i.e. no frozen near wake), or, using the same convection as the end of the frozen near wake otherwise.
 By default, this variable is set to **nFWPanels**.
 See :numref:`Guidelines-OLAF` for recommendations on setting up this parameter.